ThivyashreeNS/PAT-Task-20/README.md

 - [Running the Tests](#running-the-tests)

 ## Features:
--Navigate to the FAQ and Partners sections on the CoWIN website.
+- Navigate to the FAQ and Partners sections on the CoWIN website.

--Handle multiple browser windows and perform actions like opening, switching, and closing windows.
+- Handle multiple browser windows and perform actions like opening, switching, and closing windows.

--Download PDF files and images from the Labour Ministry website.
+- Download PDF files and images from the Labour Ministry website.

--Manage window handles for multiple browser tabs.
+- Manage window handles for multiple browser tabs.

--Automated testing using pytest to ensure the correctness of the scripts.
+- Automated testing using pytest to ensure the correctness of the scripts.

 ## Prerequisites
 - Python 3.x